- > What to do if you've forgotton your Apple ID password

 You can't get far in the world of Apple products and services without an Apple ID.
 You'll use it to access a plethora of services, such as iCloud, Find My iPhone, iTunes Match and Apple Music, as well as make purchases from iTunes and download Podcasts.
 For a taste of what it can do, see How to use an Apple ID.

 An Apple ID is a single login used across Apple devices - often your name followed by iCloud.com, me.com, or mac.com - and a password.
 If you forget those login details you are going to find yourself a bit stuck.
-Below we've outlined what to do if you forget your Apple ID, as well as how to reset your Apple ID and manage other information stored in your account.
+Below we've outlined what to do if you forget your Apple ID.
+We have more advice about How to reset a forgotten Apple ID password here.

 What to do when you've forgotten your Apple ID

-Alternatively, visit the iForgot page and click the Forgot Your Apple ID? link.
-You'll then be prompted to provide your first and last names, and the email address used for the account (as well as older email addresses also registered with your Apple ID, which can be useful if you're also unable to access your email).
-A password reset email will then be sent to the email addresses used for the account.
+- Visit the iForgot page on Apple's website and click the Forgot Your Apple ID? link.
+You'll then be prompted to provide your first and last names, and the email address you think you used for the account (as well as older email addresses you might have also registered with your Apple ID, which can be useful if you're also unable to access your email).
+A password reset email will then be sent to the email addresses used for the account (so you could try different accounts until you get a match).

 What to do if your Apple ID is locked